mendelgusmao/CGI-for-LCD-Smartie/README.md

 ------------------

 > ### PHP
->   To give some boost in PHP process startup, there is a stripped php.ini in scripts
+>   To give some boost in PHP process startup, I decided to include a php.ini in scripts
 >   directory.
-This is a version that doesn't make PHP load too many extensions.
+This is a stripped version that doesn't make PHP load too many extensions.
 >   However, if you need to load a specific extension, just uncomment the line, as you would
 >   do normally.

 > ### Python
 >   While PHP, Ruby and Perl allows to pass a file from the command line to be included in the
->   called script (or I don't know how to, at least), Python doesn't.
-When writing a Python script,
+>   called script, Python doesn't (or, at least, I don't know how to).
+When writing a Python
->   put on the first line:
+> script, put on the first line:
 >   `from bootstraps import main`

 ISSUES